-Lifetime ISAs are new and many conveyancers are unsure of what to do themselves, so familiarise yourself with what you need to do beforehand.
+- Lifetime ISAs are relatively new and many conveyancers are unsure of what to do themselves, so familiarise yourself with what you need to do beforehand.

 The two pieces of documentation you need filling out are located on Skipton’s website.
 One is a form you fill in to let them know your details (Investor Declaration) and how much you want to withdraw, and one is your conveyancer’s document with their bank details on and details of their firm.
 (Conveyancer Declaration) After around a week, I rang Skipton to chase and they could see that they’d received the forms, but without me having a completion date, there was not much that could be done.
 Imagine my surprise when I was contacted via email by one of their contact centre employees only a few days later.

 It was a Saturday morning when I got the email which hugely surprised me as I thought there’s things would only happen Monday- Friday.
-I was sent a document confirming that I wanted to withdraw the sum from my LISA and asking me to use Adobe reader to sign it.
+I was sent a document confirming that I wanted a Skipton Lifetime ISA withdrawal and asking me to use Adobe reader to sign it documentation to confirm this.
 Once signed, it saved automatically and was emailed to myself, Skipton and the conveyancer as confirmation that I authorised transfer of the funds and a date popped up for an agreed transfer date which was two days later.
 They informed me that although this was the agreed transfer date, it could take two further working days to show in the conveyancer’s account.

 By the Wednesday, the conveyancer had my funds.
 It was 20 days after he had first asked me about them which is good considering Skipton do say ‘up to 30 days’, however I reckon we could have knocked another 7 days off that at least.